-- Submission GRE scores is required – official score report for the Graduate Record Exam (GMAT scores will be accepted)
+- Submission of GRE scores is required – official score report for the Graduate Record Exam (GMAT scores will be accepted).
+The institution code to use for the GRE exam is 2888.
+You must take the exam by the application deadline.

-- Applicants whose native language is not English are required to satisfy our English language proficiency requirement by submitting an official score report for the Test of English as a Foreign Language (TOEFL) with the recommended score of at least 600 (written test), 250 (computer-based test) or 100 (Internet-based test).
-This requirement can be waived if the candidate has completed at least three (3) years of academic work on a full-time basis at a university-level institution in the United States or in a country in which English is recognized as the official language or where the medium of instruction is English.
+* This requirement can be waived if the candidate has completed at least three (3) years of academic work on a full-time basis at a university-level institution in the United States or in a country in which English is recognized as the official language or where the medium of instruction is English.
 This is at the discretion of the individual program.

 - Curriculum Vitae or Resume (optional)